Breast Cancer and Sexuality Treatment (BREAST Study)

 Who can participate?

-- Experience difficulties with sexual desire, sexual arousal, sexual distress and/or genital pain
+- You experience difficulties with one or more of the following: sexual desire, sexual arousal, sexual distress, fear and/or anxiety about sex and/or genital pain.

-- Have a willingness to engage in sexual activity (alone or with a sexual partner) for the duration of the study
+- You have a willingness to engage in sexual activity (alone or with a sexual partner) for the duration of the study.

 What is Involved?